 Gigabud has a classic herbal and pine taste that isn’t exactly mouth-watering but is far from being unpleasant.
 The physical high is what draws medical marijuana users to this strain.
 If you are in constant pain, Gigabud could be a real boon.
 It also works to alleviate stress and could be effective if you have insomnia.

 As you can guess from the name, this strain originates from the South African city of Durban.
 It was brought to the U.S. in the 1970s by a weed activist and is a pure South African Sativa.
 As a result, it is known for providing users with an energetic cerebral high that makes it popular as a Wake and Bake strain.
 Its THC content is between 16% and 20%, so it is suitable for moderately experienced users.

 If GI pain is getting you down in the morning, try a few hits of Durban Poison.
 It works to invigorate you and is also associated with increases in creativity.
 The cerebral high is extremely stimulating and could enhance your mood.
 The strain is also famous for the strong pine taste it provides when inhaled; although it leaves a delightful citrus taste on the tongue.

 As a medical marijuana strain, Durban Poison is mainly associated with treating conditions such as anxiety, depression, and stress.
 It is believed to help remove unhappy thoughts while you are high, and it does all of this without causing a sedative effect.
-This strain is also used to treat nausea and can help improve the appetite of those undergoing chemical treatment to fight cancer.
+This strain is also used to treat nausea and can help improve the appetite of those undergoing a range of different appetite-reducing treatments.

 GI pain is worryingly common and is occasionally debilitating.
 Research suggests that cannabis can significantly improve your gastrointestinal health and help reduce chronic pain.
 It’s important to remember, before any cannabis consumption, consult with your primary doctor or with a marijuana doctor to understand what’s best for you.